 The Library hosts numerous events just for the little ones including story time, movies and crafts.
 They also hold seasonal events like Halloween parties.

-The Community Center has a ball field and is working towards holding activities for kids including after school programs, music lessons, concerts, plays, puppet shows and more.
+The Community Center is working towards holding activities for kids including after school programs, music lessons, concerts, plays, puppet shows and more.
 Volunteers are needed to help make this happen.
 Contact the Colonial Beach Foundation.

 Many area churches have youth groups which feature many exciting things to do as well as opportunities to volunteer.